 - Christian values and principles supported by the Diocese and local Church communities - a positive attitude towards life and learning (ref:DfES Excellence and Enjoyment). - we follow the aims and requirements of the National Curriculum Handbook for Primary Teachers in England, Practice Guidance for the Early Years Foundation Stage and take guidance from the Primary National Strategy.
-Religious Education follows the guidelines set out in the Derbyshire Agreed Syllabus. - the basic skills of numeracy, literacy and ICT capability are taught. - subject knowledge and skills in Science, History, Geography, Art, Music, DT.
-PE and RE as laid out in the relevant documents. - ICT skills are linked across the other curriculum areas, where appropriate. - we value the broader curriculum, the performing arts and citizenship: eg Collective Worship and School Council. - The skills that are cross curricular and life skills such as communication, collaboration, co-operation, perseverance, independence, taking responsibility, problem solving, team work. confidence, creativity and thinking are taught through all the subjects. - spiritual, social, emotional and moral development of the children is taught indirectly through the way we treat one another (co-operation and taking responsibility is put into practise through our Year 6 helpers, Playleaders, ECO team etc.).
+Religious Education follows the guidelines set out in the Derbyshire Agreed Syllabus. - the basic skills of numeracy, literacy and ICT capability are taught.

+- subject knowledge and skills in Science, History, Geography, Art, Music, DT.
+PE and RE as laid out in the relevant documents. - ICT skills are linked across the other curriculum areas, where appropriate. - we value the broader curriculum, the performing arts and citizenship: eg Collective Worship and School Council. - The skills that are cross curricular and life skills such as communication, collaboration, co-operation, perseverance, independence, taking responsibility, problem solving, team work. confidence, creativity and thinking are taught through all the subjects. - a range of extra curricular activities and clubs are also organised - spiritual, social, emotional and moral development of the children is modelled through the way we treat one another (co-operation and taking responsibility is put into practise through our Year 6 helpers, School Council etc.) and a focus for events such as anti-bullying week.